chuawt/eda-starter/README.md

 # Project Status
 Project is _completed_.
-Latest Version: 1.4.0
+Latest Version: 1.5.0

 ## To Do

 ## Acknowledgements
-Many thanks to the entire Dataquest community especially @Elena_Kosourova for your support and @gorelovaelizaveta01 for [your template](https://community.dataquest.io/t/template-for-jupyter-notebooks/567750) inspiration
+Many thanks to the entire Dataquest community especially @Elena_Kosourova for your support and @gorelovaelizaveta01 for [your template](https://community.dataquest.io/t/template-for-jupyter-notebooks/567750) inspiration.

 ## Contact